-Note that the MAAS CLI can also be used for image management: see Select images and Import newly-selected images.
-Also note that it is possible to build your own images in a limited sense: see MAAS Image Builder.
+Note that it is possible to build your own images in a limited sense: see MAAS Image Builder.

 The ‘Images’ page shows what images and architectures have been selected and downloaded.
 By default, MAAS will automatically grab the most recent Ubuntu LTS releases (and amd64 architecture).
 Below, we have selected two additional releases: